 Make the Blackberry Shrub Lemonade:

-Pour the syrup and rum (omit if making a kid-friendly beverage) into a glass, top with sparking lemonade and ice.
+- Pour 1 oz blackberry shrub syrup and 2 oz rum (omit if making a kid-friendly beverage) into a glass, top with sparking lemonade and ice.
 Enjoy.